-In 2002, the Texas Association of School Administrators (TASA) and Texas Association of School Boards (TASB) first compiled the Report on School District Mandates, a comprehensive list of the various state mandates placed on school districts that contribute significantly to the rising cost of public education.
-TASA and TASB have updated and revised this document to include mandates passed by the 87th Texas Legislature.
+In 2002, the Texas Association of School Administrators (TASA) and Texas Association of School Boards (TASB) first compiled the Report on School District Mandates, a comprehensive list of the various state mandates placed on school districts that contribute to the rising cost of public education.
+The goal of this document is simply to identify the cost drivers to public schools and, thereby, highlight the sheer number of responsibilities required of school district budgets that do not have a specific or adequate funding source.
+This report is intended to assist legislators, education advocates, school district employees, and community members in understanding the ever-growing cost of educating the 5.6 million schoolchildren of Texas.

+TASA and TASB have updated and revised this document to include mandates passed by the 88th Texas Legislature.
 While this document encompasses a majority of mandates passed since 1995, it does not contain a complete list of all mandates on Texas school districts.
 This version includes only those Texas laws and regulations that are likely to impose significant implementation costs either collectively or by themselves.

 Given the differences among school districts, it would be difficult to accurately quantify the statewide cost of each mandate; therefore, this document lists the factors that may contribute to a district's cost of implementing each mandate.
-This report is revised biannually to assist school leaders in continually identifying the most significant unfunded or underfunded mandates and calculate the cost of implementing those mandates in their districts.
+This report is revised biennially to help school leaders identify the most significant unfunded or underfunded mandates and calculate the cost of implementing those mandates in their districts.

 It is important to note that state mandates on school districts are only one factor leading to the rising cost of education.
 The impact of inflation, especially on staff salaries, is one of the single largest cost drivers in school districts.
-Others include the growing population of economically disadvantaged students, which includes more than 60% of Texas public school students, and the increased costs of utilities, fuel, and insurance.
+Others include the growing population of students who need additional support and accommodations, and the increased costs of utilities, fuel, and insurance.